Braces

 Accelerated Orthodontics, by accelerating the movement of teeth, AcceleDent and Propel are two examples of accelerated orthodontic procedures that can shorten treatment times.
 These methods can be used with other orthodontic procedures.

-Surgical Orthodontics, surgical orthodontics may be advised in situations where braces are insufficient to address severe malocclusions or jaw discrepancies.
+Surgical Orthodontics, surgical orthodontics may be advised in situations insufficient to address severe malocclusions or jaw discrepancies.
 To achieve ideal facial balance and occlusion, a combination of orthodontic therapy and jaw surgery is used.

 Devices called palatal expanders are used to enlarge the upper jaw in order to treat crossbites or crowding.
 They are frequently used to young patients whose jaws are still growing.